barisaksu/vivaldi-ext/README.md

 Open-source ear training app for musicians

 ## Important

+### This repository is no longer used and no maintenance will be done.
+You can find the new Vivaldi at this address. https://gitlab.com/vivaldi/vivaldi.

 Some features are still incomplete and there is no community yet to test existing features.